For publishers competing for audience attention, traditional website analytics doesn’t cut it.

 Publisher analytics need more comprehensive data on audience engagement.
 Publishers need an easy way to track and understand the quality of your audience’s engagement with your story, and why that piece was engaging.

 That’s why we developed the Engagement Quality (EQ) metric inside of NativeAI’s publisher analytics platform.
-This single metric takes into account many different content engagement factors, and boils them down into a single metric.
-While it’s possible to delve deeper into engagement research within the platform, publishers can watch a single metric and instantly understand the engagement of a story, a topic, or entire segments of their audience.
+EQ takes into account many different content engagement factors, and boils them down into a single metric.
+While it’s possible to delve deeper into engagement research within the platform, publishers can monitor one analytics metric and instantly understand the engagement of a story, a topic, or entire segments of their audience.

 Traditional Analytics Can’t Provide Audience Insights